alasdairrae/insets/README.md

 Feel free to use as you see fit.

 **There are three zipped folders.
 One is just the boxes that the insets fit within.
 The other two are the UK local authority files - one version has just the basic fields (area names, codes, country, etc) but I also added another one with population data, using the latest ONS mid-year estimates (2019).
-The 'scale' field tells you how much bigger I made the inset areas - everywhere is 3x bigger, apart from London (5x) and Orkney and Shetland (same size, just moved south).**
+The 'scale' field tells you how much bigger I made the inset areas - everywhere is 3x bigger, apart from London (5x) and Orkney and Shetland (same size, just moved south).
+I have also added QGIS style files for the inset boxes and one for the layer with the population data (this style shows the % aged 80+ in each area).**

 I have also included bounding boxes with a 10km buffer so that you can add these in to make clear which areas are insets and which are not.